zeripath/java-gitea-api/docs/IssueApi.md

 <a name="issueSearchIssues"></a>
 # **issueSearchIssues**
-> List&lt;Issue&gt; issueSearchIssues(state, labels, milestones, q, priorityRepoId, type, since, before, assigned, created, mentioned, reviewRequested, page, limit)
+> List&lt;Issue&gt; issueSearchIssues(state, labels, milestones, q, priorityRepoId, type, since, before, assigned, created, mentioned, reviewRequested, owner, team, page, limit)

 Search for issues across the repositories that the user has access to